wow-joy/wowjoy-component/src/components/Layout/README.md

 ```
 import React from 'react'
 import { Layout_1 as Layout } from 'wowjoy-component'
-/* import { Type1 as Layout } from 'wowjoy-component/lib/components/Layout' */  // 按需加载

 const Foo = () => <Layout />
 ```